Anti-viral Remdesivir will be given directly to hospitals, says TN Govt | Health

 Legal action would be taken against those who violate norms and if patients were recommended Remdesivir without any necessity, the government said.

-Following a meet chaired by Chief Minister M K Stalin to review the current practice of providing the drug to people through direct sale, the government said only in Tamil Nadu Remdesivir was being sold directly to the families of people infected by the virus.
+Following a meet chaired by Stalin to review the current practice of providing the drug to people through direct sale, the government said only in Tamil Nadu Remdesivir was being sold directly to the families of people infected by the virus.

 Overcrowding in places where Remdesivir is being sold made following physical distancing impossible and also led to the possibility of virus spread and hence this has to be avoided, the government said.